Website Maintenance and Hosting

 If you don’t have an IT resource, you have a few options:

 - Contract with an automatic updating service that will automate your website updates.
-These services are effective if your website doesn’t have too many customizations.
+These services are effective if your website doesn’t have too much customization.
 If your website is heavily customized, then making a simple upgrade can cause a ripple effect and bring the whole website down.
+We can help you set up with someone.

 What about Search Engine Optimization (SEO)?